LG V60 ThinQ

-The LG V60 ThinQ 5G, commonly referred to as the LG V60, is an Android phablet manufactured by LG Electronics as part of the LG V series.
+The LG V60 ThinQ 5G, commonly referred to as the LG V60, is an Android phablet smartphone manufactured by LG Electronics as part of the LG V series.
 It was announced in February 2020 and is the successor to the LG V50 ThinQ.
-On April 5, 2021 LG announced it will be shutting down its mobile phone division and ceasing production of all remaining devices.
-LG noted the phone will be available until existing inventory runs out.
+On April 5, 2021, LG announced it would be shutting down its mobile phone division and ceasing production of all remaining devices.
+LG noted the phone would be available until existing inventory ran out.